- Installation

 .

-The Docker engine must be able to write to this directory for certain actions, and without the correct permissions it will fail.
+The Docker engine must be able to write to this directory for certain actions, and without the correct permissions it fails.

 Read more about configuring Docker Engine on Windows.